Home / KNOWLEDGE CENTER / What Are the Top Sources of Water Pollution?

 Top Sources of Water Pollution

-Sources of water pollution and treatment methods using SurfCleaner technology
+Sources of water pollution and treatment methods using Surfcleaner technology

 Water pollution causes acute and long-term damage to the environment, plants, animals and humans.
 Although industries are required to comply with regulations for water quality, experts say that water pollution is a worsening problem.
-This article explains four of the leading sources of water pollution and how SurfCleaner technology can be applied to remove floating pollutants.
+This article explains four of the leading sources of water pollution and how Surfcleaner technology can be applied to remove floating pollutants.

 Oil pollution and hydrocarbons in water